1965 Southern 500

 The 1965 Southern 500, the 16th running of the event, was a NASCAR Grand National Series event that was held on September 6, 1965, at Darlington Raceway in Darlington, South Carolina.

 The entire racing grid was set by time trials and there was no consolation race to determine the final few spots.

-It took four hours and nineteen minutes for the race to be completed with Ned Jarrett beating Buck Baker by fourteen laps and 19 laps over third and fourth-place finishers: Darel Dieringer and Roy Mayne.
-This would remain a NASCAR record to this day.
+It took four hours and nineteen minutes for the race to be completed with Ned Jarrett beating Buck Baker by fourteen laps and 19 laps over the third and fourth-place finishers: Darel Dieringer and Roy Mayne.
+This remains a NASCAR record to this day.

 Background

 Layout of Darlington Raceway, the track where the race was held.

 Darlington Raceway, nicknamed by many NASCAR fans and drivers as "The Lady in Black" or "The Track Too Tough to Tame" and advertised as a "NASCAR Tradition", is a race track built for NASCAR racing located near Darlington, South Carolina.
 It is of a unique, somewhat egg-shaped design, an oval with the ends of very different configurations, a condition which supposedly arose from the proximity of one end of the track to a minnow pond the owner refused to relocate.
 This situation makes it very challenging for the crews to set up their cars' handling in a way that will be effective at both ends.

 The track is a four-turn 1.366 mi oval.
 The track's first two turns are banked at twenty-five degrees, while the final two turns are banked two degrees lower at twenty-three degrees.
 The front stretch (the location of the finish line) and the back stretch is banked at six degrees.
 Darlington Raceway can seat up to 60,000 people.

 Darlington has something of a legendary quality among drivers and older fans; this is probably due to its long track length relative to other NASCAR speedways of its era and hence the first venue where many of them became cognizant of the truly high speeds that stock cars could achieve on a long track.
 The track allegedly earned the moniker The Lady in Black because the night before the race the track maintenance crew would cover the entire track with fresh asphalt sealant, in the early years of the speedway, thus making the racing surface dark black.
 Darlington is also known as "The Track Too Tough to Tame" because drivers can run lap after lap without a problem and then bounce off of the wall the following lap.
 Racers will frequently explain that they have to race the racetrack, not their competition.
 Drivers hitting the wall are considered to have received their "Darlington Stripe" thanks to the missing paint on the right side of the car.